1854books/VCRM/README.md

     Universität zu Köln, 1899,
     https://www.sanskrit-lexicon.uni-koeln.de.

-[^13]: सांख्य, sāṃkhya: “relating to number“+ कारिका, kārikā: “concise
+[^13]: सांख्य, sāṃkhya: "relating to number"+ कारिका, kārikā: "concise
-    statement in verse of (esp. philos. and gramm.) doctrines,” ibid.
+    statement in verse of (esp. philos. and gramm.) doctrines," ibid.

 [^14]: Gandhi, Mohandas K. "The Magic Spell of a Book." *An
     Autobiography, or, the Story of My Experiments with Truth*,